anguswg-ucsb/cdssr/README.md

 **`get_structures_divrec()`**.

-**Note:** Data availability can vary between structures (i.e. Missing data, not all structures not having a given data type/temporal resolution, etc.)
+**Note:** Data availability can vary between structures (i.e. Missing data, not all structures have every data type/temporal resolution available, etc.)

 ``` r
 # create a character vector of WDID's for all active ditch structures